ICHEC/ExSeisDat/examples/README.md

 ///
 /// The `{#ref}` command is used to generate a page in doxygen.
 In this case,
 /// it's referenced by `example_my_example_c` with the title "Example: My
 /// Example".
+///
-For a file in the examples folder named `my_file.c`, we'll give it
+/// For a file in the examples folder named `my_example.c`, we'll give it
-/// the reference `example_my_file_c`.
+/// the reference `examples_my_example_c`.
 The title, then, is what will appear
-/// as the html title, and for any links referencing it.
+/// as the html title, and for any links referencing it, along with being the
-/// The reference should then be included in the list of subpages above for it
-/// to fall under the "Example" subtree of the table of contents.
-Unfortunately,
+/// main heading of the generated page.
-/// we can't use slashes or dots in the reference names, because that confuses
+/// Unfortunately, we can't use slashes or dots in the reference names,
-/// doxygen.
+/// because that confuses doxygen.
+So we'll simply replace those with `_`.
 ///
-/// The "Example: My Example" header is then needed to make a nice header in the
+/// The reference should then be included in the list of subpages listed in
-/// output.
+/// examples/README.md for it to fall under the "ExSeisDat Examples" subtree of
+/// the table of contents.
+Otherwise it will appear as a standalone page.
 ///
 /// In general, the file will start with some preamble about the program,
-/// followed by includes etc
+/// followed by includes etc.
 ///

 #include <iostream>